 The remote Sitka National Cemetery is located half a mile east of the center of town and is dominated by the natural beauty of the mountains and waters of Sitka Bay.
-The only access to Sitka is by air, marine highway or weekly ferry from Seattle, Wash.
+The only access to Sitka is by air, marine highway or weekly ferry from Seattle, WA.

 The Kiksadi Clan of the Tlingit Indians had lived in and around Sitka for centuries before the Russians or Americans set foot on the island's rocky shore.
 Choosing the seaward side of the island they named Shee, the Tlingits called their settlement Shee Atika, meaning "people on the outside of Shee."
 The name Sitka is a contraction of the term.